Optimal single threshold stopping rules and sharp prophet inequalities: Discussion

-2.~\citeasnoun{Ehsani} in Theorem~21 claim that the prophet inequality $\cR_n^*(\sT_{\rm s}; \cF^{\rm c}_{[0,\infty)})\geq 1-e^{-1}$ is asymptotically sharp in the iid setting.
+A similar result has been obtained in \citeasnoun{Ehsani} for the class of all distributions $\cF_{[0,\infty)}$, but that paper considered stopping rules with random breaking of ties when the observed random variable $X_t$ is {\it exactly equal to} a chosen threshold. \citeasnoun{Ehsani} (see their Theorem~21) claim that the prophet inequality $\cR_n^*(\sT_{\rm s}; \cF_{[0,\infty)})\geq 1-e^{-1}$ is asymptotically sharp in the iid setting.
 In the proof of this statement the authors first consider the distribution $F_*$ having two atoms at $n/(e-1)$ and $(e-2)/(e-1)$ with probabilities $1/n^2$ and $1-1/n^2$ respectively.
 For this distribution there are two possible choices of the threshold: $\theta_1=0$ and $\theta_2= (e-2)/(e-1)$.
 Then \citeasnoun{Ehsani} show that the best single threshold stopping rule achieves the competitive ratio at most $0.58$.
 Furthermore, the authors argue that this bound can be improved by randomization to \mbox{$1-e^{-1}$}.

 For the distribution $F_*$ we have

 Using (\ref{eq:iid-1}) for the single threshold rule with no randomization ($p=0$), we obtain

 and